 - extend the term (duration) of your mortgage

 - review the interest rate you pay.

-You can also call our financial guides for free on 0808 808 00 00 to discuss your options.
+You can also call the Macmillan Support Line to speak to our financial guides for free on 0808 808 00 00 to discuss your options.

 Claiming on an insurance policy